artsandmetaphysics/goodlifeodyssey/_dialogues/why-not-make-america-christian.md

 <span class="sc">Dijon:</span> But they’d be mistaken, right?
 Some kooks believe the moon-landing was made up, but that doesn’t mean our textbooks should equivocate on the matter.

 <span class="sc">Aaron:</span> Sure.
 There are always suspicious and uneducated people with their opinions.
-But religion is more important.
+But religion is more important than some footprints on the moon.

 <span class="sc">Dijon:</span> If it’s more important, wouldn’t that also make it more important to establish?

 <span class="sc">Aaron:</span> Even if I’m certain that Christianity is true, I wouldn’t want to force it on others.
+Good wants true believers.
 I couldn’t prove my faith to you.

 <span class="sc">Dijon:</span> If you can’t prove your faith to me, then how do _you_ know its true?